N6REJ/bears_aichatbot/README.md

   - Type: aichatbot.queue
   - Default schedule: manual (you can change to run frequently, e.g., every 5 minutes)

+Note on installer updates: When the package installer runs on update, it will create these tasks if missing.
+If tasks already exist, it will not overwrite your custom title, schedule (execution rules), or enabled/disabled state unless those fields are empty.
+You can safely adjust schedules in Joomla without them being reset on future updates.

 You can adjust schedules in System -> Scheduler -> Tasks.